akifbayram/ros2_voronoi/README.md

 # ROS2 Voronoi Multi-Robot Exploration

 > **⚠️ Work in Progress**
-> This setup is currently non-functional and under active development.
+> This setup is currently under active development.

 ---

 ## Overview

-This project aims to use a Voronoi-partition-based exploration algorithm to enable multiple robots to autonomously navigate and explore an environment, generating a map through TurtleBot simulations.
+This project aims to use a Voronoi-partition-based exploration algorithm to enable multiple robots to autonomously navigate and explore an environment.

 <img src="media/voronoi_tb3_3.gif" width="640"/>